rapratama2005/CS3-Group-Project/README.md

 - Board Game Chooser
 - sleep vid, has calming sound effects and hypnotize you
 - comp sci classroom simulator- we add our view of each person in the classroom and you can play as them or interact with them.
 Also, we are changing their names so that we don't seem like we are offending people.
 R
-- Comp Sci, the game R
+- Comp Sci, the game R C
 - AI Chat bot that is a parott
 - AI Chat bot that talks with other AI chat bot
 - AI joke maker